List of expert advisory groups for the Third Australian Atlas of Healthcare Variation, published in 2018.

 NAPS also collects data on antimicrobial use and infections in aged care homes.

-More than 900,000 colonoscopies are performed in Australia annually.
+About 1 million colonoscopies are performed in Australia annually.
 The Colonoscopy Clinical Care Standard describes the safe, appropriate and high-quality use of colonoscopy.
+The updated version was released in September 2025.

 APAS collects, analyses and reports on de-identified patient-level antimicrobial resistance (AMR) data from routine susceptibility testing results.